CS-433/project2_brainAge/README.md

 ## General Information:

-This repository contains the code and documentation for the ML4 Science project we worked on with the Medical Image Processing lab at EPFL, entitled "Predicting Biological Age for Brain Anatomical Volume Measurements".
+This repository contains the code and documentation for the ML4 Science project (project 2 option A) that our team worked on with the Medical Image Processing lab at EPFL, entitled "Predicting Biological Age for Brain Anatomical Volume Measurements".

-##Team:
+## Team:

 The project was accomplished by:
 - Antonin Faure: @antoninfaure